Digital Landscape Review

-Services have done great work to keep running through the pandemic and teams have had to revolutionise almost overnight how they’ve worked.
-Three-quarters of the public sector services the DLR team have spoken to are now online in some form.
-The DLR team has discussed with service teams how well their services meet the needs of the people who use them and how they align with the Digital Service Standards for Wales.
+Services did great work to keep running through the pandemic, and teams had to revolutionise almost overnight how they worked.
+Three-quarters of the public sector services the DLR team spoke to are now online in some form.
+The DLR team discussed with service teams how well their services met the needs of the people who use them and how they aligned with the Digital Service Standards for Wales.

 A very diverse range of government departments from areas such as mental health, through substance misuse, early years education and environmental protection; sponsored bodies such as Natural Resources Wales and the National Library of Wales; local authorities and health and care organisations.

-Through the project’s discovery and alpha stages we have:
+Through the project’s discovery and alpha stages, the DLR team:

 - identified several hundred Welsh public sector services

-- spoken to hundreds of people within more than 30 public sector organisations
+- spoke to hundreds of people within more than 30 public sector organisations

-- run workshops to reveal common problems across services
+- ran workshops to reveal common problems across services

 - devised criteria to help us prioritise where our support could have the greatest impact

-From the resulting evidence, more support is needed to help organisations adopt and embed the digital service standards for Wales.
-Other broad challenges include:
+From the resulting evidence, more support was needed to help organisations adopt and embed the Digital Service Standards for Wales.
+Other broad challenges included: